mathias82/quarkus-multitenancy/README.md

 ## About This Project

-**Quarkus Multi-Tenancy Helper** is an open-source extension designed to simplify tenant resolution for Quarkus REST applications.
+**Quarkus Multi-Tenancy** is an open-source extension designed to simplify tenant resolution for Quarkus REST applications.
 It provides a lightweight, standardized way to identify the current tenant per incoming request using strategies such as HTTP headers (default), JWT claims (upcoming), cookies (upcoming), or URL path segments (planned).